-A signature field allows you to collect electronic signatures from your users.
+A signature field allows you to collect typed or handwritten electronic signatures from your users.
 When an entry with a signature is submitted, the signature appears with the rest of the entry information (as well as PDF exports) as an image.

 Electronic signatures are legally binding per the eSIGN act of 2000.
 Please refer to our FAQ for further instructions regarding eSIGN compliance.